-- Identification of the allegations potentially constituting sexual harassment under the policy - A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence and the hearing held - Findings of fact that support the determination - Conclusions regarding the application of the College's conduct standards to the facts - A statement and rationale for the result as to each allegation, including a determination as to responsibility using the preponderance of the evidence standard - Any disciplinary sanctions imposed on respondent - Whether any remedies designed to restore or preserve equal access to the College's education program or activity will be provided to the complainant (description of remedies is not included) - Procedures and permissible bases for the parties to appeal

-Sanctions: If the Hearing Officer determines that more likely than not the respondent committed a violation of this policy, then the Hearing Officer will determine sanctions and give consideration to whether a given sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation.
+- Identification of the allegations potentially constituting sexual harassment under the policy - A description of the procedural steps taken from the receipt of the formal complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence and the hearing held - Findings of fact that support the determination - Conclusions regarding the application of the College's conduct standards to the facts - A statement and rationale for the result as to each allegation, including a determination as to responsibility using the preponderance of the evidence standard - Any disciplinary sanctions imposed on respondent - Whether any remedies designed to restore or preserve equal access to the College's education program or activity will be provided to the complainant (description of remedies is not included) - Procedures and permissible bases for the parties to appeal give consideration to whether a given sanction will (a) bring an end to the violation in question, (b) reasonably prevent a recurrence of a similar violation, and (c) remedy the effects of the violation.
 Sanctions for a finding of responsibility will depend upon the nature and gravity of the misconduct, any record of prior discipline for a violation of this policy, or both.
 The range of potential sanctions is set forth in the definitions section of this policy.